yuxuan-z19/cudanalyst/eval/readme.md

 We conduct a generalization study on the following open-source self-evolving agents.
 Our fork's default branch (`cudanalyst`) is continuously synchronized with the upstream `main` branch.
 All fork-specific changes (listed in reverse chronological order) that may affect agent behavior are explicitly documented below for reproducibility.

-Scripts and configs are provided at `./config` and `./scripts` respectively
+Configs and example scripts are provided at `./config` and `./demo` respectively.

 ## OpenEvolve (openevolve)